codeHui/python_hk_event_search/README.md

 ## Features

-- Fetch events from CityU, PolyU, HKU, and Eventbrite.
+- Fetch events from Eventbrite, CityU, PolyU, HKU, and HKBU.
 - Filters out events during working hours.
 - Filter out topics by keywords in their titles by modifying `title_filter_config` in the `main.py`.
 - Easy to use and extend.